Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 The registered nurse shall, in an accurate and timely manner implement the current nursing plan of care which may include:

-(a) Executing the current valid order or regimen by an individual who is authorized to practice in this state and is acting within the course of the individual’s professional practice;
+(b) Implementing the current valid order authorized by an individual who is authorized to practice in this state and is acting within the course of the individual's professional practice;

-(b) Providing direct nursing care which is commensurate with the education, knowledge, skills, and abilities of the registered nurse;
+(c) Providing nursing care commensurate with the documented education, knowledge, skills, and abilities of the registered nurse;

 (5) Evaluation: